 Talk at Embedded Linux Conference Europe 2019

-I gave a talk at Embedded Linux Conference Europe 2019 (co-located with Open Source Summit 2019) in Lyon about “Learning the Linux Kernel Configuration Space: Results and Challenges”.
+I gave a talk (see Youtube video) at Embedded Linux Conference Europe 2019 (co-located with Open Source Summit 2019) in Lyon about “Learning the Linux Kernel Configuration Space: Results and Challenges”.
 The conference was a blast, maybe one of the best conference I’ve attended: diversity of topics, quality of presenters, in-depth and technical content, and many^many exchanges with people that want to understand, share, and help.

 I usually attend academic conferences, and I must say OSS+ELC is different in terms of scale.
 The number of attendees is incredible (around 2000), with many parallel tracks, demonstrations of vendors, keynotes.
 Maybe SIGCSE 2018 I’ve attended in Baltimore was similar, otherwise it’s more around 300 people (I never attended ICSE though).

 I enjoyed many talks, just to name a few: